asokamoto/GroupTheoryCube/README.md

 - Keypress [a], [A]: Associativity

 *Definition([Wikipedia](https://en.wikipedia.org/wiki/Associative_property)):
 "The associative property is a property of some binary operations, which means that rearranging the parentheses in an expression will not change the result."*

-For example, multiplication has an associative property because (a * b) * c = a * (b * c)
+ In order for the Rubik’s Cube to be considered a group, it must have an associative property.
+The grouping of turns can be changed, and the final result will be the same.
+Within this cube, I have implemented a short series of moves: R U R’.
+Though this may not seem like much, due to the Rubik’s cube being a group, this means that the associative property is evident in these three moves.
+These moves van be grouped as (R U) R’ or R (U R’) and still have the same result.
+The order of the turns is not being changed, just which moves are being grouped together.

 - KeyPress [o]: Order